neoapps-dev/Wyvern/README.md

 - [`libseat`](https://git.sr.ht/~kennylevinsen/seatd)

-If you want to enable X11 support (to run X11 applications within Wyvern), then you'll need to install the following packages as well:
+If you want to enable X11 support (to run X11 applications within Wyvern), then you will need to install the following packages as well:
     - `xwayland`

 ## Build and run